abhijit57/Intent-Classification-and-Sequence-Labelling/Scripts/Readme.md

-This folder contains all the scripts related to linguistics analysis, Intent Classification, Seque labelling and testing.
+This folder contains all the scripts related to linguistics analysis, Intent Classification, Sequence labelling and testing.